azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 - Go to ‘AzSK_SVTs’ task in your release definition.
 - Make sure that the check box  ‘Do not auto-update AzSK’ is unchecked.
 This will ensure to run the AzSK scan using the latest module from PS Gallery.

-This error typically occurs when AzSK scan identifies non-compatible AzureRm and AzSK modules present on the machine and tries to install the latest ones.
+This error typically occurs when AzSK scan identifies non-compatible Az and AzSK modules present on the machine and tries to install the latest ones.

 #### I have enabled AzSK_SVTs task in my release pipeline.
 It is taking too much time every time I queue a release, how can I reduce that time?
 - Go to ‘AzSK_SVTs’ task in your release definition.